A foundation for deductive mathematics: Primitives

 The axiom of choice in traditional settings has strong consequences that have been extensively tested for more than a century.
 No contradictions have been found, and it is now generally accepted.
 The above form extends the well-established version to contexts without quantification.
 This extension has implicitly been used in category theory, again without difficulty.

+\emph{ About Two}: The force of this hypothesis is that, unlike general generators, we can tell the objects apart.
+This axiom is needed for `2-valued functions' to make sense.
+The names `yes', `no' are chosen to encourage thinking of 2-valued operations as questions.
+One might prefer `1' and `0' for indexing or connections to algebra and analysis, but we prefer to avoid `true' and `false' due to other uses of these terms.

-\emph{About Infinity}: Using primitive objects and hypotheses other than Infinity, we can construct the natural numbers \(\mathbb{N}\) as a logical domain.
+\emph{About Infinity}: Using primitive objects and the Two and Choice hypotheses, we can construct the natural numbers \(\mathbb{N}\) as a logical domain.
 However we cannot show that it supports quantification.
-The Infinity hypothesis asserts that it does.
-This is essentially the same as the ZFC axiom, and is well established.
+The Infinity hypothesis asserts this.
+This is essentially the same as the ZFC axiom of infinity, and is well established.

-\emph{About Quantification} Quantification is built in to the language of traditional set theory, so the traditional development gives no insight into reliability in the context here.
-The paper ``Relaxed set theory without Quantification'' gives a development without this hypothesis.
-Development is more complicated, but the end result is almost identical.
-Some statements have to be modified in routine ways to avoid finite-order quantification objects at the upper end of the theory.
-Since it is helpful, and low-risk if not completely safe, we assume it here.